Dawn Aitchison

 My training and qualifications

-I am fully qualified with a Diploma in Person Centred Counselling and Therapy and am an Accredited Registered Member of the BACP (the professional body representing counsellors and psychotherapists).
+I am fully qualified with a Diploma in Person Centred Counselling and Therapy and in recognition of my continued professional development and experience I am an Accredited Member of the BACP (the professional body representing counsellors and psychotherapists).
 This means that I adhere to the guidelines laid down in the BACP ethical framework and have regular supervision.
-I also hold a Post-Qualifying Diploma in Counselling Adolescents and Children, a Certificate in Somatic Attachment Therapy and am fully insured, registered with the ICO and DBS checked.
+I am also a member of the Association of Person Centred Creative Arts Therapists (APCCA) and hold a Post-Qualifying Certificate in Trauma Informed Expressive Arts Therapy, Post-Qualifying Diploma in Counselling Adolescents and Children, a Certificate in Somatic Attachment Therapy from The Embody Lab and Certification in Complex Trauma Treatment (1).
+I am fully insured, registered with the ICO and DBS checked.

 My therapeutic experience